bootlin/training-materials/slides/networking-socket/networking-socket.typ

 - Packets that can't be queued because the queue is full are dropped

 - `netstat` shows the current queue usage of every open socket

+=== Error queue

+- When a transmit operation fails, users can query the error information for each packet through the *socket error queue*

+- Retrieved by calling `recvmsg()` with the `MSG_ERRQUEUE` flag set

+- The message contains the original packet content, and one or more ancilllary messages

+- Mecanism also used for non-error use-cases:

+ - *timestamping* of transmitted packets, looped back to the error queue with an associated timestamp

+ - *zerocopy* packets, to notify when a buffer can be safely re-used

 === read() and write()